Frequently asked questions

-Reputation management scams are incredibly common, but there are ways to spot them and to avoid them.
+Reputation management scams are incredibly common but very difficult to detect.
 Sometimes it seems as though there are as many varieties of scams as there are sources of potential embarrassment.
 In this article, we describe some of them:

 If you are planning to do business with a reputation firm insist on the following: